- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - Is about to need a prescription refill

-- Spills or loses medicine, or if a dose is vomited or thrown up
+- Spills or loses medicine, or vomits a dose

 - Learns that any person, other than themselves, has taken their medicine

 - Has redness, warmth, swelling, drainage, or pain at any injection site